Author’s note: Vulturu is an existing, real town in Romania, but, of course, it has nothing to do with the town described in this story…

 Taïga smiles to herself.
 Finally she seems to have got at least one possible friend here.
 She pushes her cold food around with her fork, and Mitchell tut-tut’s.

 ‘If you’re not gonna eat, just give it to him,’ the girl in pink says with just a hint of an accent, pulling out a chair.
 ‘I’m Jen, I think you’re in my class, but I’ve been ill so I guess I’m new to you, too.
-Here, Mitchell, you can have my cheese.’
+Here, Mitchell, you can have my gravy.’